athankefalas/swift-toasts/README.md

 ### Accessibility Options

-A wide variety of accessibility options for a presented `Toast` can be configured by using the `toastAccessibilityOptions` and related environment based modifiers.
-These options can affect various aspects of the accessibility of a Toast including visibility, label, traits, identifiers, automatic focus and even announcements tied to the lifetime of the toast.
+A wide variety of accessibility options for a presented `Toast` can be configured by using the `toastAccessibilityOptions` and related environment-based modifiers.
+These options can affect various aspects of the accessibility of a Toast, including visibility, label, traits, identifiers, automatic focus, and even announcements tied to the lifetime of the toast.

-Because toasts are components that are generally presented __*modally*__ and possibly rather __*frequently*__, having them fully visible to the accessibility system may overwhelm users that rely on VoiceOver to navigate in your app, therefore it is recommended to rely on accessibility announcements instead.
-For this reason a `Toast` will not be accessible by default, but it must be explicitly marked as so.
+Because toasts are generally presented __*modally*__ and possibly rather __*frequently*__, having them fully visible to the accessibility system may overwhelm users who rely on VoiceOver to navigate your app.
+For this reason, it is recommended to rely on accessibility announcements instead, and a `Toast` is not accessible by default — it must be explicitly marked as accessible.

 ``` Swift
 // Toasts scheduled by the environment inside content will be hidden.